MESA Through the Years

 1984

-After Granite District learned in 1984 that only 4 ethnic minority students were enrolled in AP Calculus, Utah’s MESA program started in 1985 with a pilot program at Kearns High School and its feeder junior high, John F. Kennedy Jr. High with a MESA Math Class and MESA Club.
+Utah’s MESA program started in 1985 with a pilot program at Kearns High School and its feeder junior high, John F. Kennedy Jr. High with a MESA Math Class and MESA Club.

 1983